pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 A plan is a cluster configuration template that defines the set of resources for {{  vars.product }} to use when deploying Kubernetes clusters.
 A plan allows you to configure the numbers of control plane and worker nodes, select between Linux and Windows OS for worker nodes, specify the configuration of the control plane and worker VMs, set disk sizes, select availability zones for control plane and node VMs, and configure advanced settings.

 {{  vars.product }} Management Console provides preconfigured default plans, for different sizes of Kubernetes clusters.
 You can change the default configurations, or you can activate the plans as they are.
-You must activate at least one plan configuration because when you use the TKGI CLI to create a Kubernetes cluster, you must specify the plan on which you are basing the Kubernetes cluster.
+You must activate at least one plan configuration because when you use the {{ vars.product_short }} CLI to create a Kubernetes cluster, you must specify the plan on which you are basing the Kubernetes cluster.
 If no plans are activated, you cannot create Kubernetes clusters.

 {{  vars.product }} plans support privileged containers and three admission control plugins.
 For information about privileged containers and the supported admission plugins, see
 [Privileged mode for pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/#privileged-mode-for-pod-containers)